 If you do want to keep costs down on a tailor made holiday, there are a few things you can do that will result in big savings.
 Using public transport is a big help, as you cut out car hire and perhaps also a driver.
 A tour leader who accompanies you every step of the way is not a cheap option for an individual; meeting local guides at key points on your trip is more economical.
 You may also be able to make use of the guided tours run at more popular tourist sites, where official guides will lead groups and a flat fee is charged per person.
 Self guided holidays, of course, will be cheaper – but still with the benefit of trip notes, maps and backup should you need it.
 And renting a bicycle costs the same whether you are alone or in a group.

 Accommodation is still going to cost more as you are not splitting the room rate with a fellow traveller.
 However, in some mountainous regions popular with walkers, mountain huts are kitted out dorm style – so you’ll be paying for a bed rather than a room.

-If you are travelling solo and get a little put out at the concept of a ‘single supplement’, read on about some of our no supplement holidays.
+If you are travelling solo and get a little put out at the concept of a ‘single supplement’, read on.

 Single supplements are often a fact of life for those who prefer to holiday alone.

-Solo travel doesn’t need to mean heading off alone, booking dinner tables for one and worrying about what happens if something goes wrong.
+Solo travel doesn’t need to mean heading off alone and booking dinner tables for one.